The Foundation

 Development

-Their accomplishments spanned industrial, commercial, and civic projects, contributing to the city’s modernisation while preserving cultural heritage.
-These multi-generational architectural achievements reflect the family’s expertise, civic stewardship, and enduring cultural influence.
-The projects below represent a selection of key developments that members of the Siu family were involved with across generations.
+Their accomplishments spanned industrial, commercial, and civic projects, contributing to the city’s modernisation while preserving heritage.
+These multi-generational architectural achievements reflect the clan’s expertise, civic stewardship and enduring influence.

 South Sea Textile Manufacturing